 How does Insites pick the pages it tests?

-When running a report, the Insites spider will pick the pages it downloads based upon our proprietary prioritisation algorithm.
+When running a report, the Insites spider will pick the pages it downloads based on our proprietary prioritisation algorithm.
 The exact way this works is complicated and commercially sensitive, however, we can share some high-level details that can help you understand why it picks the pages it does.

 Sources